w3c/wai-curricula/content/developing-accessible-content.md

 This curriculum results in courses that:

 * explain key terms from the perspective of developers
+* demonstrate the relevance of accessible coding to improve use of the Web by people with disabilities
 * provide markup and coding techniques around:
   * page structure
   * navigation